Azizah-Giwa/TikTok-Project/README.md

 ![TikTok Project](assets/put_27.png)

 The Exploratory Data Analysis (EDA) process is now complete.
 I have thoroughly examined the data distribution, frequency counts, mean and median values, extreme values/outliers, and addressed any missing data.
 Additionally, I have analysed correlations between variables, with a particular focus on the relationship between the claim_status variable and others.
-Below are the links to the executive summary and the formal Tableau visualizations I have provided.
+Below is the link to the executive summary I have provided for the leadership team.

 [Link to Executive Summary Presentation](Executive_Summary_2.pdf)